citelao/sensible/4-hackers.md

 This is an important distinction.
 Most security research focuses on "true" hacking, and hard evidence about "folk" hacking (that doesn't come from a survey) is hard to come by.

 However, we have great data about "true" hacking, and it seems like most of the work to protect against that will protect against the other threats, too.

-I'll go into a little more detail about "folk" hacking later.
-From now on, I'll use the scientific definition of the word and indicate if I am not.
+I'll go into a little more detail about "folk" hacking later, but from now on, I'll use the scientific definition of the word "hacking."
+I'll indicate if when I'm talking about folk hacking.

 ## A hacker on every corner?